newrelic/docs-website/src/data-dictionary/events/AjaxRequest/timeToLastCallbackEnd.md

   - BrowserTiming
 ---

 The duration, in seconds, from the start of the request (timestamp) to the end of the last callback.
 This is not just an additive function; the callback time can overlap with the wait time.
-This attribute is only seen in AjaxRequest Events that are tied to BrowserInteraction Events.
+This attribute is only seen in `AjaxRequest` data that is tied to `BrowserInteraction`.